Android 9 Pie is the ninth OS update from Google.

 Android 9.0 Pie, is the latest Android OS offering from Google that has infused a lot of interest in the mobile industry experts.
 Android 9.0 update was rolled out on August 6, 2018, and on the same day, it was made available for Google Pixel, Pixel XL, Pixel 2, and Pixel 2 XL.

 Right after testing the beta versions of the OS and taking feedback from the users, Google released the Android 9 Pie update for a limited number of devices.
 Meanwhile, Google did add some tweaks to a few of the released features to chuck out bugs and errors.

 Doze feature is a remarkable add-on to the Android platform and was first introduced in Android 6 Marshmallow.
 It sends the apps and background processes that are not in use to deep sleep and thus reduces battery consumption.
 Running on the same lines, Adaptive Battery and Brightness comes enabled by default in the new Android 9 update.

-Adaptive Battery automatically learns about the apps and services the user engages often and which are least used apps.
+Adaptive Battery automatically learns about the apps and services the user engages often and which are the least used apps.
 Accordingly, the notifications are delivered to the user.
 For instance, the least used apps will get delayed notifications.

-Android’s automatic brightness has also been updated and will learn about the user’s preference of brightness in different environment and apps.
+Android’s automatic brightness has also been updated and will learn about the user’s preference for brightness in different environments and apps.
 After picking about the user’s habit, the brightness will be adjusted accordingly.

 Here, Android has taken some tips from the iPhone, which offers a more convenient option to navigate while handling the device.
-The three virtual buttons at the chin of the device are accompanying the Android phones since long, but that is going to change with the new updater.
+The three virtual buttons at the chin of the device are accompanying the Android phones for long, but that is going to change with the new updater.

 With Android 9 on the roll, you can directly swipe up from the center of the screen to go to the home screen and to swipe from the side ends of the screen will take you to the previous screen.